Origin of Bright Quantum Emissions with High Debye-Waller factor in Silicon Nitride

 From defect formation energy calculations, we find that the nitrogen vacancy (V$_\text{N}$) is the most stable intrinsic defect in $\beta$-Si$_3$N$_4$, consistent with previous computational and experimental studies~\cite{Grillo2011, Lenahan1990}.
-As shown in Fig.~\ref{figure1}(a) and Fig.~S1 in the SM~\cite{SM}, V$_\text{N}$ exhibits the lowest formation energy under both nitrogen-rich and silicon-rich conditions.
+As shown in Fig.~\ref{figure1}(a) and Fig.~S1 in the SI, V$_\text{N}$ exhibits the lowest formation energy under both nitrogen-rich and silicon-rich conditions.
 The nitrogen-rich growth environments employed in recent experiments~\cite{Senichev2021, Martin2023, Chen2025} also favor the formation of stable N$_\text{Si}$ defects.
 Furthermore, thermal annealing used to activate the emitters~\cite{Senichev2021} can promote migration of N$_\text{Si}$ and V$_\text{N}$, enabling NV center formation throughout the Si$_3$N$_4$ matrix.
+Our nudged elastic band calculations suggest that the formation of the N$_\text{Si}$V$_\text{N}^-$ defect from V$_\text{Si}^-$ involves a high migration barrier of 2.66\,eV, as shown in Fig.~S4 of the SI.
 Unlike the NV center in diamond, which constitutes an extrinsic substitutional nitrogen adjacent to a carbon vacancy, the NV defect in $\beta$-Si$_3$N$_4$ originates from an intrinsic nitrogen antisite (N$_\text{Si}$) adjacent to V$_\text{N}$ [Fig.~\ref{figure1}(b)].
-As shown in Fig.~\ref{figure1}(a), the NV center is stable in charge states +1, 0, and $-$1 within the bandgap as the Fermi level varies between the valence band maximum (VBM) and conduction band minimum (CBM).
+As shown in Fig.~\ref{figure1}(a), the NV center is stable in charge states $+$2 to $-$2 within the bandgap as the Fermi level varies between the valence band maximum (VBM) and conduction band minimum (CBM).
 The neutral NV center (NV$^0$) has a singlet ground state, whereas the charged NV$^{+}$ and NV$^{-}$ defects exhibit doublet ground states, each hosting a single unpaired electron.
 In contrast, the V$_\text{N}^0$ is paramagnetic with one unpaired electron, while its positive and negative charge states exhibit singlet ground states.